 1 – Use A DPN

-Use a double-pointed needle to close the pesky gap with joining in the round.
+Use a double-pointed needle to close the pesky gap

 - Slip the first of your right needle onto the double point needle